cperves/moodle-block-my_external_backup_restore_courses/README.md

 ## Features
   * enable a user to program course restoration where courses comes from external moodles
-  * possibility to find the original category based on unique category identifier threw plugin settings on database relation (user must hace moodle/course:create in the category context)
+  * possibility to find the original category based on unique category identifier threw plugin settings on database relation (user must have moodle/course:create in the category context unless noneedcoursecreate plugin setting is set to true)
-  * restore cours in a default category (user must hace moodle/course:create in that context)
+  * restore cours in a default category (user must have moodle/course:create in that context unless noneedcoursecreate plugin setting is set to true)
   * a scheduled task will launch remote backups and restorations of these courses
   * Log and messaging include to notify of succes or failure
   * possibilily to restrict to only one restoration by course

 ## Security warning
-* This plugin use a capability block/my_external_backup_restore_courses:can_retrieve_courses that enable webservice account to donload backup files of other users
+* This plugin use a capability block/ block/my_external_backup_restore_courses:viewmy_external_backup_restore_courses:can_retrieve_courses that enable webservice account to donload backup files of other users
 * To improve security it is strongly recommended to generate token with IPrestriction on server side IPs

 ## mnet warning usage